Notice of Privacy Practices

 4.0 YOUR RIGHTS REGARDING YOUR HEALTH INFORMATION

 Listed below are your rights regarding your PHI.
 These rights may be exercised by submitting a request to the Facility.
-Each of these rights is subject to certain requirements, limitations and exceptions.
-At your request, the Facility will supply you with the appropriate form to complete.
-You have the right to:
+Each of these rights is subject to certain requirements,

 4.1.
 Request Restrictions.
 You have the right to request restrictions on our use and disclosure of your PHI for treatment, payment, or health care operations.
 We will consider your request, but we are not legally obligated to agree to a requested restriction except for in the following situation: If you have paid for services out-of-pocket in full, you may request that we not disclose information related solely to those services to your health plan.
 We are required to abide by such a request, except where we are required by law to make the disclosure.
 Any request for a restriction must be in writing and submitted to the Facility.
 We will notify you if we cannot accommodate a requested restriction.